Synopsis of a Unified Theory for All Forces and Matter

+The theory is not a pure Kaluza-Klein theory, but \textit{requires/predicts the existence} of the explicit $SO(3)$ family gauge fields even in $\mathcal{M}_{9+1}$, showing the \textit{necessity of our trinary description at the most fundamental level}.
+The presence of the elementary gauge fields is advantageous \cite{KK-rev} to compactify the extra dimensions, to provide an origin of the Higgs fields, and to avoid the difficulty of obtaining chiral fermions in $\mathcal{M}_{3+1}$ for pure Kaluza-Klein theories (For chirality in $\mathcal{M}_{9+1}$, see also \cite{Witten}).
+The state and dynamics of the elementary trinity are then given by

+The above considerations fix our information-complete GUT with gravity\ (or the Grand Integration Theory, GIT).
+Now it is amazing to see that our theory is \textit{uniquely} determined by the spacetime symmetry, the gauge principle, \textit{and} the ICP.
+The GIT, however, does not assume a single gauge group as in the usual GUT.
+Here the physical predictions of the GIT are the dual entanglement \cite{ICQT,icQFT} in $\left\vert \hat{e},\hat{\omega };\mathbf{\psi};\mathbf{z}\right\rangle $, i.e., entanglement between ($9+1$)-dimensional Kaluza-Klein gravity and matter, as well as entanglement, programmed by gravity, between the three-family fermions and the $SO(3)$ family gauge fields.
+The second line of Eq.~(\ref{sd10}) gives the equations of motion, conservation laws, and constraints of the GIT, all acting on $\left\vert \hat{e},\hat{\omega};\mathbf{\psi};\mathbf{z}\right\rangle $.
+Below we consider the effective theory of the GIT in $\mathcal{M}_{3+1}$.

-\textit{Entanglement-driven symmetry breaking}.---Now let us consider one more physical consequence of gravity-matter entanglement.
-Note that the family indices label a new internal space of fermions, or a new quantum number, which is physically different from the quantum number characterizing fermions of each family.
-Consequently, after gravity-matter entangling, the original internal spaces of the Kaluza-Klein gravity will be physically differentiated by the family quantum number and as such, the original $SO(9,1)$ symmetry of the Kaluza-Klein gravity must be broken to a lower symmetry.
+\textit{Entanglement-driven symmetry breaking}.---Now let us consider the physical consequences of gravity-matter entanglement.
+After gravity-matter entangling, the original internal space of the Kaluza-Klein gravity will be physically differentiated by the family quantum number and as such, the original $SO(9,1)$ symmetry of the Kaluza-Klein gravity must be broken to a lower symmetry.
 This new mechanism of symmetry breaking can thus be called entanglement-driven symmetry breaking.

-Mathematically, the maximal subgroup of $SO(9,1)$ is $SO(3,1)\times SO(6)$ which has the same rank (namely, 5) as $SO(9,1)$.\ The most obvious way is thus to choose the lower symmetry to be $SO(3,1)\times SO(6)$, resulting in the conventional $(3+1)$-dimensional spacetime $\mathcal{M}_{3+1}$ and $6$-dimensional compactified space $\mathcal{M}_{6}$ (Other choices lead to inconsistencies this way or another by following the procedure given below).
-Then, according to the usual Kaluza-Klein mechanism, one can associate $SO(3,1)$ (the Lorentz group) with the $(3+1)$-dimensional gravity and $SO(6)$ with the gauge fields of matter fermions.
-Namely, we can expand $\bar{g} _{AB}(x)$ with the following ansatz \cite{KK-rev,Cho}
+Mathematically, the maximal subgroup of $SO(9,1)$ is $SO(3,1)\times SO(6)$ which has the same rank (namely, 5) as $SO(9,1)$.\ The most obvious way is to choose the lower symmetry to be $SO(3,1)\times SO(6)$, resulting in the conventional $\mathcal{M}_{3+1}$ (or the usual gravity) and $6$-dimensional compactified space $\mathcal{M}_{6}$; other choices lead to inconsistencies this way or another by following the procedure given below.
+As a result of symmetry breaking from $SO(9,1)$ to $SO(3,1)\times SO(6)$, $\psi_{\alpha}$ for given family should be the spinorial representations of $SO(3,1)$ and of $SO(6)$ \textit{simultaneously}, which are $4$- and $8$-dimensional, respectively.
+The total dimensions of $\psi_{\alpha}$ are again 32.
+Meanwhile, symmetry breaking singles out $\mathcal{M}_{3+1}$ gravity as the \textquotedblleft programming system\textquotedblright\ \cite{ICQT,icQFT}.